object-Object/lua-physics-engine/README.md

 * More object types

 ## Known bugs
-* Box-box interaction sometimes ends in boxes being thrown at very high speeds
+* Box-box interaction sometimes results in boxes being thrown at very high speeds (see sims/collision4 for an example)
 * Small amounts of energy are being added in each collison because it doesn't do continuous detection
+* Stacking boxes doesn't work

 ## Dependencies
 These are the libraries I use for this project.